gyulanemeth/smartdailygoals.com/_posts/2017-12-30-how-to-succeed-with-your-long-term-goals.md

 title: "How to Succeed With Your Long-Term Goals"
 feature-img: "assets/img/pexels/new-year-dreams2.jpeg"
 thumbnail: "assets/img/pexels/new-year-dreams2.jpeg"
-tags: ["Goal Setting", "Long Term Goals", "Personal Goals"]
+tags: ["Goal Setting", "Long Term Goals", "Personal Goals", "SMART Goals"]
 ---

 For many people, New Year's Eve is the time when they set goals for the next year, but many of them miserably fail.
 But Why?